Longwater1234/WedemyServer/README.md

 Please examine the files [application.yml](src/main/resources/application.yml) (default), and [application-prod.yml](src/main/resources/application-prod.yml) (meant for _production_).
 Replace all the necessary Spring Application properties with yours.
 But for _sensitive_ info (like Passwords or API Keys), **DON'T PASTE THEM IN THERE DIRECTLY**❌ .
-It's safer to store them as Environmental Variables instead (see previous section), then either declare them as `property.name = ${ENV_KEY_NAME}`, OR _refer_ them directly in your source code as shown in [BraintreeConfig](src/main/java/com/davistiba/wedemyserver/config/BraintreeConfig.java).
+It's safer to store them as Environmental Variables instead (see section above), then either declare them as `property.name = ${ENV_KEY_NAME}`, OR _refer_ them directly in your source code as shown in [BraintreeConfig](src/main/java/com/davistiba/wedemyserver/config/BraintreeConfig.java).